X16Community/x16-rom/README.md

-Commander X16 BASIC/KERNAL/DOS/GEOS ROM
+Commander X16 BASIC/KERNAL/DOS ROM
 =======================================

-This is the Commander X16 ROM containing BASIC, KERNAL, DOS and GEOS.
+This is the Commander X16 ROM containing BASIC, KERNAL, and DOS.
 BASIC and KERNAL are derived from the [Commodore 64 versions](https://github.com/mist64/c64rom).
-GEOS is derived from the [C64/C128 version](https://github.com/mist64/geos).

 * BASIC is fully compatible with Commodore BASIC V2, with some additions.
 * KERNAL